digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

 The quantity of the holding refers to the notional of the base currency.
 The notional of the foreign currency is defined as the quantity of the holding multiplied by the specified *fxRate*.

-Here is how we create the currency swap instrument, using the two currencies we defined above:
+Here is how we create the currency swap instrument, using the two currencies defined above:

 .. literalinclude:: ../../../../src/test/daml/Daml/Finance/Instrument/Swap/Test/Util.daml
   :language: daml